apple/foundationdb/flow/README.md

     `flow/FileIdentifier.h` for examples.
 You don't need to change the file identifier for a type when evolving its schema.

+    Compatibility note:  FlatBuffer file identifiers must be a 4 byte array that is also valid UTF-8.
+FDB does not currently enforce this, and uses file identifiers that violate this rule.
+As a workaround, third party tools need to serialize with a fake file identifier, then overwrite bytes [4..8) of the serialized buffer before sending it over the wire to FDB.
+When deserializing, they need to perform the reverse translation.
+Note that flatbuffer file identiers are optional, and that including one changes the layout of the serialized flatbuffer data.
+Therefore, telling the serialization logic to omit the file_identifier, or telling the deserializer to simply ignore it is *NOT* adequate.
+You must manually rewrite the serialized data before passing it to/from standard flatbuffer implementations.

+    This may be fixed in the future, but doing so will force us to rewrite FDB's file identifiers to be valid UTF-8, and audit the usage of (or replace) ComposedIdentifier.
+The above was written during the 7.2 release cycle.

 1. Schema evolution

     Two schemas are forward/backward compatible if they meet the following